connectivecpp/chops-net-ip/README.md

 - Vittorio Romeo is a blog author and C++ expert.
 His web site is https://vittorioromeo.info/ and his Github site is https://github.com/SuperV1234.
 Vittorio's blog is excellent and well worth reading.

-# Supported Compilers
+# Supported Compilers and Platforms

-Chops is compiled and tested on g++ 7.2, clang xx, and VS xx.
+Chops has been compiled on g++ 7.2, clang xx, VS xx and tested on Linux (4.13), Windows 10, and xx.

 # Installation